FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-24-Are-Antivirus-Programs-Obsolete?.md

 ### Your behavior is appalling

 So by now you know that antivirus programs use signature and heuristic based approaches to protect you from threats out there.
-As explicitly hinted, we can do better.
+What other ways are left to find threats?
+Let's talk about **behavioral based approaches**.